storybookjs/react-native/docs/src/pages/configurations/typescript-config/index.md

 };
 ```

-The above example shows a working config with the TSDocgen plugin also integrated; remove the optional sections if you don't plan on using them.
+The above example shows a working Webpack config with the TSDocgen plugin also integrated; remove the optional sections if you don't plan on using them.

 ## `tsconfig.json`